bitfinexcom/dazaar/docs/whitepaper.md

   "provider": "Jane Doe",
   "sellerKey": "dead...beef",
   "payment": [{
-    "method": "ETH",
+    "method": "lnd",
-    "currency": "ETH",
+    "currency": "LightningSats",
     "unit": "seconds",
     "interval": "600",
-    "amount": "0.01",
+    "amount": "1000"
-    "payTo": "0x61b9898c9b60a159fc91ae8026563cd226b7a0c1"
   }]
 }
 ```

-The above Dazaar card describes a data set of "Highly valuable market data",
+The above Dazaar card describes a dataset of "Highly valuable market data",
-that can be purchased using an Ethereum payment of `0.01` every 600 seconds to
+that can be purchased using an Lightning payment of `1000` sats every 600
-the specified address.
+seconds.

 ## Buying and selling protocol using Dazaar

-We use the above data structures and techniques to construct the Dazaar market
+We use the above data structures and techniques to construct the Dazaar
-place for data.
+marketplace for data.

 ### Selling data

-It functions like this.
-Assume a seller, S wants to sell a data set stored in a
+ Assume a seller, S wants to sell a dataset stored in a Hypercore, HC.
-Hypercore, HC.

-If S has not already they generate a cryptographic key pair to be used as their
+If S has not already generated a key pair to be used as their identity, they do
-identity.
+so first.
 This key pair is persisted using any form of secure storage (i.e.
-stored encrypted backed back a strong passphrase).
+encrypted on disk).

-S then announces their IP and port on the HyperSwarm DHT under their public key
+S then announces their IP and port on the HyperSwarm DHT under their public key,
 and publishes their public key on a web site or some distributed table together
-with a human readable description off the data set they are selling, along with
+with a human readable description of the dataset they are selling, along with
 details of price, how to pay, terms etc, in the form of a Dazaar card (described
 above).

 ### Buying data

-Now a buyer B, discovers the data set listing for HC and wants to purchase it.
+Buyer B, discovers the dataset listing for HC and wants to purchase it.

 Like S, B generates and persists a key pair.

-Then, based on the terms that S listed, B does an initial payment for the data
+Then, based on the terms that S listed, B performs an initial payment as
-and when doing so attaches their public key to the payment.
+specified in the Dazaar cards.

-B then connects to S. Like mentioned in the authenticated connections section
+B then connects to S. As mentioned in the authenticated connections section
 above, S validates B's public key by checking that B's public key is present in
 a recent payment to S.

-If so, S generates a re-keyed Hypercore, HC', from HC and forwards the Hypercore
+If so, S generates a rekeyed Hypercore, HC' from HC, and forwards the Hypercore
-key of HC' to B. If B has previously contacted S, then it should not make a new
+key of HC' to B. If B has previously purchased HC from S, then this feed can be
-re-keyed Hypercore but instead re-use the key pair from the previous interaction,
-so that B does not have to re-download the full data set again.
+reused so that B does not have to re-download the full dataset again.

-It sends back the key of HC' using `dazaar/one-time-feed` extension message described
+It sends back the key of HC' using `dazaar/one-time-feed` extension message
-above.
+described above.

 In case it rejects B's public key, it can send the `dazaar/invalid` message with
-a JSON object containing the reason why it rejected it.
+a JSON object containing the reason why it was rejected.

 After sending the `one-time-feed` message, the existing Hypercore replication
-stream is used to replicate the re-keyed Hypercore.
+stream is used to replicate the rekeyed Hypercore.

-Periodically S will verify that B's public is still in a recent transaction to S
+Periodically S will verify that B's public still has a valid subscription to S
-based on the terms.
-If not S can either send an `dazaar/invalid` message or
+based on the payment terms.
+If not, S can either send an `dazaar/invalid`
-terminate the connection to B.
+message or terminate the connection to B.

 ## Conclusion

 Dazaar is new protocol for sharing, selling and buying data using a fully
 distributed network without middlemen and payment fees involved.

-This paper describes the initial functional prototype of the system.

-We are eager to get feedback on the system as we iterate the various aspects of
-it.
+Dazaar is payment agnostic, providing support for any blockchain or
+payment processor.